Jimbly/dcjam2025/Jimb-TODO.md

 * build out levels
   * station
 * item descriptions and ensure they all fit reasonably
+* Prune unused atlases and tiles from used atlases:
+  * Final pass, check for pink Xs; identical images (moon stairs in/out maybe unused/identical)
+  * remove test atlas - just need to move chest into another
 * remove debug nooks
 * random NPCs moving around the station
 * final station name into level file